youngNyvek/goledger-challenge-besu/README.md

 npm install --save-dev hardhat
 ```

+Note: Your system might require a slightly different command to install Hardhat.
+Check the [Hardhat installation guide](https://hardhat.org/getting-started/) for more information.

 ## Set up the environment

 To set up the environment, you need to fork this repository.
 Make sure you have installed the requirements.
 To set up the environment, you need to run the following commands: